 It is important that we eliminate all misconceptions about excoriation disorder (aka, dermatillomania) and spread the word before these common myths become attached to this condition.
 Many of us have already heard several of the falsehoods listed below, so we need to make sure that these thoughts don’t become accepted views on what dermatillomania is or how it affects us.

 1. MYTH: Skin pickers can stop at any time.

 Our brains are activated by a reward system that reduces anxiety once we get a “good pick”, which can make us feel accomplished thus enforcing the behavior.
 By the time we get a diagnosis, we will already have the behavior ingrained in our daily rituals, making it much more difficult to reverse.

-2. MYTH: All skin pickers have an underlying skin disorder causing the need to pick.
+2. MYTH: All skin pickers have an underlying skin condition causing the need to pick.

 Having one can trigger the onset of dermatillomania, but many of us have started with picking at perceived flaws such as multiple pimples/ blackheads causing the compulsive behavior.

 3. MYTH: Picking at your skin is self-harm.

-4. MYTH: Everybody pops some zits… does that mean we all have dermatillomania?
+4. MYTH: Everybody pops some zits, which means that we all have a bit of dermatillomania.

 There’s a compulsive nature behind chronic skin picking; a need to ‘search’, subconscious act while watching TV, or even something you do while asleep.
 Skin picking becomes a disorder when you are unable to stop after repeated attempts and it affects day-to-day life.